What is sepsis?

 - NICE sepsis quality standard Group

-- The RCN comments on all sepsis-specific guidance developed by other Collages, stakeholders and external bodies, educational material and information to ensure the information is relevant and applicable to nurses and nursing
+- The RCN comments on all sepsis-specific guidance developed by other Colleges, stakeholders and external bodies, educational material and information to ensure the information is relevant and applicable to nurses and nursing.

-- The RCN have a sepsis-specific clinical topic sub-page on the website which provides a brief background section on sepsis, the role of the nurse/HCSW and signposts to other resources.
-A HCSW-specific page on ‘First Steps’ has also been created as an online learning resource to support HCSWs with their induction and early learning
+- The RCN has a sepsis-specific clinical topic sub-page on the website which provides a brief background section on sepsis, the role of the nurse/HCSW and signposts to other resources.
+A HCSW-specific page on ‘First Steps’ has also been created as an online learning resource to support HCSWs with their induction and early learning.

 - Sepsis-specific subject guides have been created which introduce members to key sepsis resources, books and journals within the library

 - As part of our suite of reference cards, 25,000 sepsis pocket-sized crib cards have been printed.
 The information on the cards provides guidance and support with care delivery and have been designed to be applicable for all health care settings whether the member is a HCSW, nursing student or RGN.

 - UK Sepsis Trust.
 Professional resources

 - UK Sepsis Trust.
 The sepsis manual 4th ed 2017-2018